 Sat.
 Oct 13, 2017 10am-5pm 280 South Middlebush Rd, Somerset, NJ

 Sun.
 Oct 14, 2017 12pm-4pm 280 South Middlebush Rd, Somerset, NJ

-The Somerset County Cultural & Heritage Commission, in collaboration with thirty local historical organizations and tourism partners, has designated this weekend “Weekend Journey through the Past.”
-10:00 AM to 5:00 PM on Saturday, and 12:00 AM to 4:00 PM on Sunday.
-Docents will be on hand to answer any questions you may have.
-Light refreshments will be served.
+The Somerset County Cultural & Heritage Commission, in collaboration with thirty local historical organizations and tourism partners, has designated this weekend “Weekend Journey Through the Past”.
+Exhibits will feature a stroll down memory lane in scrapbooks and historic structure reports about the houses, fun and games in colonial times, and our “What is it?” exhibit.
+Docents will be on hand to answer any questions you may have and light refreshments will be served.
+ADMISSION IS FREE

 An Annual Tradition – Sinterklaas!